Parliamentary.ai

 Overview

-This bill aims to reduce health inequalities experienced by people with mental illness and learning disabilities in England.
-It mandates annual reports to the Secretary of State detailing service provision, health outcomes, and patient experiences for this group, promoting greater equality and accountability in healthcare commissioning.
+This bill aims to reduce inequalities in healthcare access and outcomes for people with mental illness and learning disabilities in England.
+It mandates annual reports to the Secretary of State detailing efforts to improve service quality, reduce inequalities in access and health outcomes, and enhance patient experience.

 Description

-The Health Services Commissioning (Equality and Accountability) (No. 2) Bill requires health service commissioners to prioritize the needs of individuals with mental illness and learning disabilities when making decisions about service provision (Clause 1(1)).
-Commissioners must annually report to the Secretary of State on their efforts to meet this requirement (Clause 1(2)).
-This report must demonstrate steps taken and outcomes achieved in three key areas (Clause 1(3)):
+The Health Services Commissioning (Equality and Accountability) (No. 2) Bill requires health service commissioners in England to actively ensure that health services meet the needs of individuals with mental illness and learning disabilities.
+This is achieved through:

-- Improving the quality of physical and mental health services based on patient experience.
+• Improving the quality of physical and mental health services, focusing on patient experience.

-- Reducing inequalities in physical and mental health outcomes.
+• Reducing inequalities in physical and mental health outcomes for people with mental illness and/or learning disabilities.

 Government Spending

 The bill doesn't directly specify an increase or decrease in government spending.
-The cost of implementing the reporting requirements and potential costs associated with addressing inequalities identified in the reports are not explicitly stated in the provided text.
+The cost will likely depend on the resources required to meet the reporting requirements and implement the changes needed to address health inequalities.

 Groups Affected

-- People with mental illness and learning disabilities: This group will directly benefit from the bill's aim to reduce inequalities in healthcare access and outcomes.
+• People with mental illness and learning disabilities: They will potentially benefit from improved access to and quality of healthcare services.

 Powered by nyModel